kedacore/keda-docs/content/docs/2.10/scalers/github-runner.md

 - `githubAPIURL` - The URL of the GitHub API, defaults to https://api.github.com.
 You should only need to modify this if you have your own GitHub Appliance.
 (Optional)
 - `owner` - The owner of the GitHub repository, or the organization that owns the repository.
 (Required)
 - `runnerScope` - The scope of the runner, can be either "org", "ent" or "repo".
 (Required)
-- `personalAccessTokenFromEnv` - The personal access token to access the GitHub API.
-(Required)
 - `repos` - The list of repositories to scale, separated by comma.
 (Optional)
 - `labels` - The list of runner labels to scale on, separated by comma.
 (Optional)
 - `targetWorkflowQueueLength` - The target number of queued jobs to scale on.
 (Optional, Default: 1)
-- `activationTargetWorkflowQueueLength` - The target number of queued jobs to achieve to activate the scaler.
-(Optional, Default: 0)

 *Parameters from Environment Variables*

 You can access each parameter from above using environment variables.
 When you specify the parameter in metadata with a suffix of `FromEnv`, the scaler will use the value from the environment variable.
 The environment variable must be available to the manifest. e.g. `labelsFromEnv: "RUNNER_LABELS"` will use the environment variable `RUNNER_LABELS` as the source fo the `labels` parameter.

-There are also a set of default environment variables that will be used if none of the above are specified directly.

-- `githubAPIURL` - `GITHUB_API_URL`
-- `runnerScope` - `RUNNER_SCOPE`
-- `personalAccessTokenFromEnv` - `ACCESS_TOKEN`
-- `labels` - `LABELS`
-- `owner` - No defaults, must be specified if runnerScope is not `org` or `ent`.
-Otherwise `ORG_NAME` or `ENTERPRISE_NAME` will be used.
-- `repos` - No defaults, must be specified or left empty
-- `targetWorkflowQueueLength` - No defaults, must be specified or left empty
-- `activationTargetWorkflowQueueLength` - No defaults, must be specified or left empty
+- `githubAPIURLFromEnv` - The URL of the GitHub API, defaults to https://api.github.com.
+You should only need to modify this if you have your own GitHub Appliance.
+(Optional)
+- `ownerFromEnv` - The owner of the GitHub repository, or the organization that owns the repository.
+(Required)
+- `runnerScopeFromEnv` - The scope of the runner, can be either "org", "ent" or "repo".
+(Required)
+- `reposFromEnv` - The list of repositories to scale, separated by comma.
+(Optional)
+- `labelsFromEnv` - The list of runner labels to scale on, separated by comma.
+(Optional)
+- `targetWorkflowQueueLengthFromEnv` - The target number of queued jobs to scale on.
+(Optional, Default: 1)

 ### Authentication Parameters

-As an alternative to using environment variables, you can authenticate with GitHub using a Personal Access Token via `TriggerAuthentication` configuration.
+You authenticate with GitHub using a Personal Access Token via `TriggerAuthentication` configuration.

 **Personal Access Token Authentication:**